ZainabNoushab/Data-Visualization/NIKE_Sales_Dashboard/README.md

-# Create README.md for Nike Sales Dashboard

-readme_content = """# 📊 Nike Sales Dashboard
+# 📊 Nike Sales Dashboard

 ### 🔹 Overview
 This Power BI dashboard provides a detailed analysis of **Nike’s sales performance**.
 It highlights revenue trends, top-selling products, regional distribution, and profit insights to demonstrate how businesses can leverage data visualization for decision-making.